-Reserves and contingent liabilities.
-Report on line 35 each reserve or contingent liability that is not reported elsewhere in Schedule M-3.
-Report on line 35, column (a), expenses included in net income reported on Part I, line 11, that are related to reserves and contingent liabilities.
-Report on line 35, column (d), amounts related to liabilities for reserves and contingent liabilities that are deductible in the current tax year for U.S. federal income tax purposes.
-Examples of items that must be reported on line 35 include warranty reserves, restructuring reserves, reserves for discontinued operations, reserves for legal proceedings, and reserves for acquisitions and dispositions.
-Only report on line 35 items that are not required to be reported elsewhere on Schedule M-3.
-Parts II and III.
-For example, the expense for a reserve for inventory obsolescence must be reported on Part II, line 17.
+Report on line 38, column (a), expenses included in net income reported on Part I, line 11, that are related to reserves and contingent liabilities.
+Report on line 38, column (d), amounts related to liabilities for reserves and contingent liabilities that are deductible in the current tax year for U.S. federal income tax purposes.
+Examples of reserves that are allowed for book purposes, but not for tax purposes include restructuring reserves, reserves for discontinued operations, and reserves for acquisitions and dispositions.
+Only report on line 38 items that are not required to be reported elsewhere on Schedule M-3, Parts II and III.

-The schedule of details attached to the return for line 35 must separately state and adequately disclose the nature and amount of the expense related to each reserve and/or contingent liability.
+The schedule of details attached to the return for line 38 must separately state and adequately disclose the nature and amount of the expense related to each reserve and/or contingent liability.
 The appropriate level of disclosure depends upon each taxpayer's operational activity and the nature of its accounting records.
-For example, if a corporation's net income amount reported in the income statement includes anticipated expenses for a discontinued operation as a single amount, and its general ledger or other books, records, and workpapers provide details for the anticipated expenses under more explanatory and defined categories such as employee termination costs, lease cancellation costs, loss on sale of equipment, etc., a supporting schedule that lists those categories of expenses and their details will satisfy the requirement to separately state and adequately disclose.
+For example, if a life insurance company's net income amount reported in the income statement includes anticipated expenses for a discontinued operation as a single amount, and its general ledger or other books, records, and workpapers provide details for the anticipated expenses under more explanatory and defined categories such as employee termination costs, lease cancellation costs, loss on sale of equipment, etc., a supporting schedule that lists those categories of expenses and their details will satisfy the requirement to separately state and adequately disclose.
 In order to separately state and adequately disclose the employee termination costs, it is not required that an anticipated termination cost amount be listed for each employee, or that each asset (or category of asset) be listed along with the anticipated loss on disposition.